 4. Do you use Pinterest?
 Pin a picture from the post!

-Pinterest is still not huge in Sweden but in some genres – such as food and fashion – it may well be worth spreading on Pinterest.
+Pinterest is still not huge in Australia but in some genres – such as food and fashion – it may well be worth spreading on Pinterest.
 Please create a special image for Pinterest – Portrait Format – with descriptive graphics.
 This gives many more clicks!

 5. Share the post in relevant Facebook groups